kalxas/rasdaman/doc/main/05_geo-services-guide.rst

-        When importing in **non-blocking** import mode for coverages with irregular axes, it will *only rely on sorted files by filenames* and it can fail if these axes' coefficients are collected from input files' metadata (e.g: DateTime value in TIFF's tag or GRIB metadata) as they might not be consecutive.
-WCST_Import will not analyze all files to collect metadata to be sorted by DateTime as in default **blocking** import mode.
+        When importing in **non-blocking** import mode for coverages with irregular axes, it will *only rely on sorted files by filenames* and it can fail if these axes' coefficients are collected from input files' metadata (e.g: DateTime value in TIFF's tag or GRIB metadata) as they might not be consecutive. wcst_import will not analyze all files to collect metadata to be sorted by DateTime as in default **blocking** import mode.